Regional fire and EMS departments contend with staffing shortages, recruitment challenges

 “I’m one of those employees that hasn’t seen a merit increase or a cost-of-living increase since about 2004, 2005,” he said.
 “There’s a lack of growth within our organization, because we don’t have the staffing to fulfill, and we don’t have the financial backing to keep people here.
 It’s a vicious cycle.”

-Shutdowns of colleges during the COVID-19 pandemic and a general lack of interest in public safety careers created a perfect storm where "the bottom fell out" this past spring, Johnston said.
-And, like many industries across the board over the last several months, staffing shortages arose in first responder careers.
+Shutdowns of colleges during the COVID-19 pandemic and a general lack of interest in public safety careers created a perfect storm where “the bottom fell out” this past spring, Johnston said.
+And, like many industries across the board during the past several months, staffing shortages arose in first responder careers.

-"A lot of what we do can’t be taught online as easily.
-It’s hard to teach somebody online how to check blood pressure," Johnston said, describing how college shutdowns impacted the field.
+“A lot of what we do can’t be taught online as easily.
+It’s hard to teach somebody online how to check blood pressure,” Johnston said, describing how college shutdowns affected the field.

 Data from the national registry of EMTs show starkly the declining numbers of those entering emergency services work in just one year’s time.